j9t/html-minifier-next/README.md

 HTML Minifier Next **can’t work with invalid or partial chunks of markup**.
 This is because it parses markup into a tree structure, then modifies it (removing anything that was specified for removal, ignoring anything that was specified to be ignored, etc.), then it creates a markup out of that tree and returns it.

-Input markup (e.g., `<p id="">foo`) → Internal representation of markup in a form of tree (e.g., `{ tag: "p", attr: "id", children: ["foo"] }`) → Transformation of internal representation (e.g., removal of `id` attribute) → Output of resulting markup (e.g., `<p>foo</p>`)
+_Input markup (e.g., `<p id="">foo`) → Internal representation of markup in a form of tree (e.g., `{ tag: "p", attr: "id", children: ["foo"] }`) → Transformation of internal representation (e.g., removal of `id` attribute) → Output of resulting markup (e.g., `<p>foo</p>`)_

-HTML Minifier Next can’t know that the original markup represented only part of the tree.
+HMN can’t know that the original markup represented only part of the tree.
 It parses a complete tree and, in doing so, loses information about the input being malformed or partial.
 As a result, it can’t emit a partial or malformed tree.

 To validate HTML markup, use [the W3C validator](https://validator.w3.org/) or one of [several validator packages](https://meiert.com/blog/html-validator-packages/).